Skip to content

 DAC6 + Mandatory Disclosure Regime hallmark assessment For cross-border intercompany arrangements within EU scope, assess DAC6 hallmarks A through E (generic, specific main benefit, deductible cross-border payments, transfer pricing safe harbour, beneficial ownership) - identifying reportable arrangements requiring 30-day disclosure to tax authorities?
 AI Agent Auditor

-Council Directive 2018/822 (DAC6) + national implementations (UK MDR, German MV-StAuslG, Polish MDR) require pre-arrangement disclosure; UK MDR similar regime post-Brexit; ML-assisted hallmark detection but final reportability decision requires tax counsel + DAC6 specialist review
+Council Directive 2018/822 (DAC6) and its national implementations (UK MDR, German MV-StAuslG, Polish MDR) require pre-arrangement disclosure, with the UK running a similar regime post-Brexit.
+Hallmark detection is ML-assisted, but the final reportability decision requires tax counsel and DAC6 specialist review.

 Decision Record